Skip to content

 Tony O’Brien

-Tony has contributed to best practice guidance, including CIRIA guide (C791) on advanced numerical modelling and recently published a book “The Observational Method in Civil Engineering”.
-He also works on several international committees and currently chairs a sub-group of TC206 (Interactive Design) developing guidance on contract conditions to facilitate wider use of the Observational Method.
+Tony has published widely and authored/co-authored best practice guidance, including CIRIA guide (C791) on advanced numerical modelling and recently published a book on “The Observational Method in Civil Engineering” and has contributed to several international ISSMGE committees, including TC206 (for The Observational Method).